murtihash94/email-mcp-server-databricks/README.md

 # Email MCP Server

 This MCP (Model Context Protocol) server lets your AI assistant send emails for you.
-It's like giving your AI a direct way to send messages to anyone's inbox.

 ## What Can It Do?